pizzarabe/dbt2/README-NUODB.md

 ## Install Prerequisite Software

-Install R-core, and Python.
-For Python install the latest version of rpy2 using the pip installation procedure.
-You should have:

-1. Python version 2.7.2
+Install Python 2.7.2 for run scripts.
-2. R version 2.15.2
-        Ubuntu: apt-get install r-base
-        CentOS: yum install R
-3. rpy2 version 2.3.1
-        Ubuntu: apt-get install python-rpy2
-        pip: pip install rpy2
+In this newest version of DBT-2 we have replace the dependency on R and rpy2 with a pure Python implementation of the post-process module.

 You will also need a GNU compiler, CMake (the latest version possible).